bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-project-removed|

 We no longer support CMS pages.
-Both in |ivy-designer| and on |ivy-engine|.
-You will need to manually reimplement them to an alternative.
+Both in Axon Ivy Designer and on Axon Ivy Engine.
+You will need to manually re-implement them to an alternative.
 For example as :ref:`HTML Dialog (JSF) <html-dialogs>` or as :ref:`static JSF page <static-jsf-pages>`.
 We still support :ref:`plain JSP pages <user-interface-web-page>` which would be a non-future alternative.